Chapter 2:

 This shadow—it wasn't one to be trifled with.

 Yet, without hesitation, the mysterious student sprinted towards the shadow, holding the banner high.
 The student shouted a battle cry, but no voice came out.
-As if it was a silent film.
+As if it the figure was isolated in their own silent film.

-Takagi never looked away.
-As they almost collided, the light from the banner grew blindingly bright.
+Takagi never looked away, observing as they about to clash.
+Just moments before that, the light from the banner grew blindingly bright.

 He held his breath, widening his eyes.